Offboarding and Employee Exit Strategy

 Focus on Managing Attrition and Driving Retention

-Common Structure: Various, well-defined roles and managers; HR aligns strategy and practice
+Common Structure: Various, well-defined roles and managers come into place, while HR aligns strategy and practice.

-Resignations: Look for patterns in attrition data and stay interviews regularly.
-Set attrition benchmarks.
-Strategically reward retention.
+Resignations: Look for patterns in attrition data and stay interviews regularly, set attrition benchmarks, and strategically reward retention.

-Involentary Exits: Identify departments with high exits.
-Remediate their hiring, onboarding, or performance management practices and audit their role design.
+Involuntary Exits: Identify departments with high exits, remediate their hiring, onboarding, or performance management practices and audit their role design.

 Strategic Advantage: Analyze the relationships between performance, tenure, pay, engagement, and attrition.